NETWAYS/foreman-training/configmanagement/02_remote_execution.md

 Navigate to the host and press "Schedule a Job".
 For multiple hosts the action is also available in the action menu of the "All Hosts" view.
 Keep the category "Commands" and the template "Run Command - Script default".
 Keep the selected host and add the command "id".
-No need to change any advanced fields or the schedule, so on the review press "Run" to execute it and watch for the execution.
+No need to change any advanced fields or the schedule, so on the review press "Submit" to execute it and watch for the execution.
 By clicking on the host in the list, you can get the actual output of the Job run on the host.